Keywords: Wildfire, chaparral, savanna, biome, regeneration, climate change, adaptation, precipitation, ecosystem, arid, drought, habitat

 - MS-ESS3-3.
 Apply scientific principles to design a method for monitoring and minimizing a human impact on the environment.

 Recently, California and British Columbia have been experiencing some of the most destructive wildfires in history.
-An estimated 5.6 million acres of land has burned from wildfire in the western United States, with an $2 billion in estimated damages since September.
+An estimated 5.6 million acres of land has burned from wildfires in the western United States in 2017, with an $2 billion in estimated damages since September.
 The wildfires in October were estimated to be $3 billions alone.
-However, wildfires are not a unique problem to North America.
-Places such as Indonesia, Chile, and Argentina have also been devastated.
 Though wildfires are natural for forest regeneration in some biomes, evidence is mounting that human-caused climate change made them more frequent, longer lasting, and much more damaging.

 A natural process

-However, if fires occur too frequently, say every 10-15 years, trees and plants don’t have the time to regenerate.
+However, if fires occur too frequently, say every 10-15 years, trees and plants aren’t able to grow back and the ecosystem doesn’t have enough time to regenerate.
+This would not only would destroy habitats, but it would allow for invasive species to move in and biodiversity to be threatened.
 This is why the National Park Services use what are referred to as prescribed fires to control on how long and how much vegetation is burned.
-These fires are intentionally ignited to safely allow ecosystems that require wildfires to regenerate, with park managers considering several factors before starting a prescribed burn such as topography, current and future weather patterns.
+Prescribed burns are started intentionally to safely allow ecosystems that require wildfires to regenerate, with park managers accounting for topography, current and future weather patterns before ignited.

 The Effects of Climate Change

-These factors have made for very dry forests and since the 1980’s, scientists have seen an increase in wildfire frequency.
-Just like how dry, well-seasoned logs burn faster than when wet, the lack of precipitation in drier biomes allow ignition of wildfires to happen more quickly and the fires to last longer.
+These factors have made for very dry forests.
+Just as dry, well-seasoned logs burn faster than when wet, the lack of precipitation in drier biomes allow ignition of wildfires to happen more quickly and for the fires to last longer.
+The data supports this: since the 1980’s, scientists have seen an increase in wildfire frequency, not just in North America, but in places such as Indonesia, Chile, and Argentina.

 Wildfires have proven to be extremely expensive.
 From 2000 to 2009 there have been an estimated $665 million per year in property damages due to wildfires.
-Additionally, to combat the more frequent fires, local governments and federal organizations have had to increase wildfire management, further upping the cost to the taxpayer.
-Economic costs are not the only factor humans have to worry about.
+To combat the more frequent fires, local governments and federal organizations have had to increase wildfire management, further upping the cost to the taxpayer.
+However, economic costs are not the only factor humans have to worry about.
 Residents of areas where wildfires occur must be able to evacuate if the fires get too out of control or close to communities.
 The recent wildfire in California killed 17 people.

 However, it is not too late for humans to reduce our impact on the climate by reducing greenhouse gas emissions.
 Switching to alternative energies and being conscious of how much energy you are using are both necessary to combat the worst effects of climate change.
 Also, be aware of local regulations with fire next time you go camping and conscious of weather to prevent wildfires.
 But perhaps most importantly, acknowledging climate change and its impact on the ecosystems and our everyday lives would help us preserve a better future.